 |Fenix 5||Up to 60 hours in tracking mode||All features of the 3, with the addition of a gyroscope for more precise motion detection||Smaller, more compact||Very good, similar to the 3||Find Here|

-Okay, because we’re all cycling enthusiasts here, we can certainly agree that battery life is essential when you’re riding for longer than a lunch break.
+Okay, because we’re all outdoor enthusiasts here, we can certainly agree that battery life is essential when you’re riding your bike for longer than a lunch break or on a hike in the middle of nowhere.
 The first thing to mention is that the ‘battle’ is maintained between Fenix 3 HR versus three models of Fenix 5 – the 5, 5S, and 5x.
 Each one features slightly different, although always generous, battery life to serves the needs of wearers.

 - On one side of the ring, we have the Fenix 3 HR, which offers a battery that lasts up to two weeks if used in smart mode, 16 hours in GPS mode, and up to 40 hours in UltraTrac mode.